2021 Toronto International Film Festival: Regular awards

-Official Selection
+Programme

 The first 13 films selected for the festival were announced in June 2021.
 The gala and special presentation programs were announced on July 20, while Contemporary World Cinema and Discovery titles were announced on July 28, TIFF Docs, Midnight Madness and Wavelengths were announced on August 4, Shortcuts and Platform were announced on August 11, and Primetime was announced on August 13.

 Walt Becker's Clifford the Big Red Dog was initially selected to be one of the Gala Presentations, but was withdrawn from the festival, after US distributor Paramount Pictures pulled it from its release schedule due to the rise of the Delta variant of COVID-19.

 The festival also announced a special event screening of an unspecified new film by Steven Soderbergh.
 Details of the film were not announced in advance, except that it was not expected to be his known upcoming film KIMI.
 Soderbergh ultimately premiered a reedited version of his 1991 film Kafka titled Mr. Kneff.